Sejoslaw/JavaDotNet/README.md

 2) Architecture
 	Java <-> C++ <-> .NET / C#
-	JavaDotNet.jar <-> JavaDotNet.dll
+	JavaDotNet.jar <-> JavaDotNet.Bridge.dll <-> JDN.NET.dll
 	JAR file is a bridge which should be added as a library to Java project.
 	Use Java commands to connect with .NET JavaDotNet DLL library.
-	JavaDotnet.NET.dll is a library which connects C++ and .NET environment.
+	JavaDotnet.Bridge.dll is a library which connects Java and C++.
+	JDN.NET.dll is a .NET library which is used by C++ side.

 3) Help